nartkosova/markdown-cv/index.md

 ## Currently

-Pursuing a Bachelor's degree in Business Administration with a focus on Computer Applications at HAMK.
+Pursuing a Bachelor's degree in Business Administration with a focus on Computer Applications at HAMK Häme University of Applied Sciences.

 ### Currently Learning

-Java, JavaScript, HTML5, CSS3, Php, Python, WordPress, MySQL, Scrum, Kanban, Jira, Confluence, Planner and Full Stack Open course organised by the University of Helsinki
+Java, JavaScript, HTML5, CSS3, Php, Python, WordPress, MySQL, and Full Stack Open course organised by the University of Helsinki

+### Project Skills

+Scrum, Kanban, Jira, Confluence, Planner

 ### Skills